Mikesch-mp/icingaweb2-module-grafana/doc/03-module-configuration.md

 The name of the default dashboard that is used when **no graph is configured** for your service, host or command.
 The panel id used for this dashboard will always be **"1"** and **cannot be changed** See [04-graph configuration](04-graph-configuration.md) for details about how to configure graphs.

+### defaultdashboardpanelid
+The id of the panel used in the defaul dashboard.
+Defaults to `1`.
+This is needed if you use **Grafana 5** and imported or created a new default dashboard, because the first useable panel id is now `2`.

 ### defaultdashboardstore
 The dashboard store, `database`or `file`, that is used by Grafana server.
 Defaults to `database`